ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-10-comparison-of-ethereum-classic-and-bitcoin-monetary-policies/index.md

 ## Pre-Mine

-Because Ethereum Classic and Ethereum were one single project since the beginning, and the project started with a crowd sale that resulted in an initial issuance, or what is called a “pre-mine”, then both ETC and ETH have a pre-mine stock of coins that were created at genesis block.
+Because Ethereum Classic and Ethereum were once a single project that started with the crowd sale of an initial issuance of coins called a “pre-mine”, both ETC and ETH have a pre-mined stock of coins that were created at the genesis block.

 ETC’s premine stock is 72,000,000 ETC of the current 140,600,000 supply number.